hyperstarinthefuture/Deeplearning.ai-Natural-Language-Processing-Specialization/1 - Natural Language Processing with Classification and Vector Spaces/Readme.md

        - [bias=1,sum of the positive frequencies for every unique word on tweet, sum of the negative frequencies for every unique word on tweet]
        - ![](Images/06.png)

-### Preprocessing
+### Preprocessing [Oke]
-- Use of stemming and stop words for text pre-processing
+- Use of stemming and stop words for text pre-processing.
+(Dùng stem để đưa các từ về từ gốc | Stop-words loại bỏ các từ không có ý nghĩa).
+- Chú ý về stopwords sẽ tùy thuộc vào từng bài toán, đôi khi có bài toán những từ trong stopwords lại có ích đối với bài toán đó.
+- Còn về dấu chấm câu, có thể vẫn phải để lại để biểu thị cảm xúc chẳng hạn.

 - First, I remove all the words that don't add significant meaning to the tweets, aka. stop words and punctuation marks.
 - In some contexts you won't have to eliminate punctuation.
 So you should think carefully about whether punctuation adds important information to your specific NLP task or not.
 - Stemming in NLP is simply transforming any word to its base stem.
   - ![](Images/07.png)
-  -

 ### Training Logistic Regression
 - To train a logistic regression classifier, iterate until you find the set of parameters θ, that minimizes your cost function.
 - This algorithm of training is called gradient descent.
   - ![](Images/09.png)